A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Introduction

 \subsection{Statement of the results}

 We define on any affine invariant orbifold $\M$ a foliation $\FM$ that generalizes the isoperiodic foliation on the strata of the moduli space.
-Those foliations are particularly interesting in the light of Eskin, Mirzakhani and Mohammadi's result as any information on the geometry of affine invariant orbifolds directly translates into information on the dynamics of the $\GL$-action.
-The dynamics of the foliation $\FM$ also contains information on the dynamics of the isoperiodic foliation itself as any leaf $\FM_X$ is a connected component of $\mathcal{F}_X \cap \M$.
+These foliations are particularly interesting in the light of Eskin, Mirzakhani and Mohammadi's result as any information on the geometry of affine invariant orbifolds directly translates into information on the dynamics of the $\GL$-action.
+The dynamics of the foliation $\FM$ also contains information on the dynamics of the isoperiodic foliation itself as any leaf $\FM_q$ is a connected component of $\mathcal{F}_q \cap \M$.

 The foliation $\FM$ will be referred to as the $\M$-isoperiodic foliation.
 For some affine invariant orbifolds, the leaves of $\FM$ have dimension $0$.
-It is for instance the case for Teichmüller discs or for hyperelliptic loci of non hyperlliptic strata.
+It is for instance the case for Teichmüller discs or for hyperelliptic loci of non-hyperelliptic strata.
 More sophisticated examples are given in \cite{eskin2018billiards}.
-The other affine invariant orbifolds are called non absolute.
-In this text we study the dynamics of the foliation $\FM$ in the case where $\M$ is a non absolute rank 1 affine invariant orbifold.
-We isolate a property $\mathcal{P}$ that describes cylinder decompositions of a particular type for surfaces in $\M$ and establish the following criterion, key to the rest of the paper:
+The other affine invariant orbifolds are called nonabsolute.
+In this text we study the dynamics of the foliation $\FM$ in the case where $\M$ is a nonabsolute rank 1 affine invariant orbifold.
+We consider a property $\mathcal{P}$ that describes cylinder decompositions of a certain type in $\M$ and we establish the following criterion:

-\begin{theorem} Let $\M$ be a non absolute rank 1 affine invariant orbifold.
+\begin{theorem} Let $\M$ be a nonabsolute rank 1 affine invariant orbifold.
 If $\M$ satisfies property $\mathcal{P}$, then all the leaves of $\FM$ are projectively dense. \end{theorem}